 - 1. The difference between issue price and the stated redemption price at maturity of a debt instrument, which may be wholly or partially realized on the disposition of a debt instrument under section 1273; - 2.
-Amounts that are imputed interest on a deferred sales contract under section 483: - 3.
-Amounts treated as interest or OID under the stripped bond rules under Section 1286; and - Amounts treated as OID under the below-market interest rate rules under Section 7872.
+Amounts that are imputed interest on a deferred sales contract under section 483; - Amounts treated as interest or OID under the stripped bond rules under section 1286; and - 4.
+Amounts treated as OID under the below-market interest rate rules under section 7872.

 Line 21a.
-Income Statement Gain/loss on Sale, Exchange, Abandonment, Worthlessness, or Other Disposition of Assets Other Than Inventory and Pass-Through Entities
+Income Statement Gain/Loss on Sale, Exchange, Abandonment, Worthlessness, or Other Disposition of Assets Other Than Inventory and Pass-Through Entities

-Report on line 21a, column (a) all gains and losses on the disposition of assets except for (a) gains and losses on the disposition of inventory, and (b) gains and losses allocated to the corporation from a pass-through entity (e.g., on Schedule K-1) that are included in the net income (loss) per income statement of the corporation reported on Part I, line 11.
+Report on line 21a, column (a), all gains and losses on the disposition of assets except for (a) gains and losses on the disposition of inventory, and (b) gains and losses allocated to the corporation from a pass-through entity (for example, on Schedule K-1) that are included in the net income (loss) of the corporation reported on Part I, line 11.
 Reverse the amount reported in column (a) in column (b) or (c), as applicable.
-The corresponding gains and losses for U.S. federal income tax purposes are reported on Part II, lines 21b through 21g, as applicable.
+The corresponding gains and losses for U.S. income tax purposes are reported on Part II, lines 21b through 21g, as applicable.